zarpafantasma/corpus_rythmos/IV- Narrative_Works/N1_ARCHITECT_PROTOCOL/N1_PROTOCOL_04_en-US_AETHERION_DOCTRINE.md

 ### 7.1 The Temptation of Transcendence

-There is a temptation to view the BioDrone—with its perfect coherence, its immunity to psychological fragmentation, its direct interface with reality-bending technology—as the **goal** of human evolution.
+There is a temptation to view the BioDrone, with its perfect coherence, its immunity to psychological fragmentation, its direct interface with reality-bending technology, as the **goal** of human evolution.

 This is a misunderstanding.